 We can offer you general advice about applying, but we won’t be able to confirm whether you will receive credit until your application has been assessed.

-We recommend applying for credit as early as possible and no later than the commencement of the relevant teaching period so you have plenty of time to finalise your enrolment.
+We recommend you apply for credit as early as possible, and no later than the commencement of the relevant teaching period so you have plenty of time to finalise your enrolment.

 International students are required to advise USC International of their application for Credit Transfer in accordance with the above timing.

 Submit your application for credit via email to firstname.lastname@example.org.

 - To avoid delays in processing your request, please ensure you have provided a completed ‘Application for credit’ form.